-16. The Application was filed on 24 February 2017 and on 31 March 2017, the Registry transmitted it to the Respondent State and all the other entities mentioned in the Protocol.
+- 10. The Application was filed on 24 February 2017 and on 31 March 2017 transmitted it to the Respondent State as well as the other entities mentioned in the Protocol. - 11.
+On 9 May 2017, the Registry received a letter from the Respondent State reminding the Court of the withdrawal of its Declaration under Article 34(6) of the Protocol and informing the Registry that it would not participate in any proceedings before the Court.
+The Respondent State

-- 17. On 9 May 2017, the Registry received a letter from the Respondent State reminding the Court that it had withdrawn its Declaration under Article 34(6) of the Protocol and that it would not participate in any proceedings before the Court.
-The Respondent State therefore requested the Court to cease communicating any information relating to cases concerning it. - 18.
-On 22 June 2017 the Court acknowledged receipt of the Respondent State's said correspondence and informed the Respondent State that it would nonetheless be notified of all the documents in matters relating to Rwanda in accordance with the Protocol and the Rules. - 19.
-On 25 July 2017, the Court granted the Respondent State an extension of forty-five (45) days to file its Response.
-On 23 October 2017 the Court granted a second extension of forty-five (45) days indicating that it will render a judgment in default after the expiration of this extension if the Respondent State did not file its Response. - 20.
-On 17 July 2018, the Applicant was requested to file his submissions on reparations within thirty (30) days thereof.
-The Applicant filed his submissions on reparations on 6 August 2018 and these were transmitted to the Respondent State by a notice dated 7 August 2018, giving the latter thirty (30) days to file the response thereto.
-The Respondent State failed to respond, notwithstanding proof of receipt of the notification on 13 August 2018. - 21.
-On 16 October 2018, the Respondent State was notified that it was granted a final extension of forty-five (45) days to file the Response and that, thereafter it would render a judgment in default in the interest of justice in accordance with Rule 55 of its Rules.

-- 22. Although the Respondent State received all these notifications, it did not respond to any of them.
-Accordingly, the Court will render a judgment in default in the interest of justice and in accordance with Rule 55 of the Rules. - 23.
-On 28 February 2019, pleadings were closed and the parties were duly notified. - 24.
-On 2 April 2020, the Applicant filed, a judgment dated 14/12/2018 under number RC 00113/2018/TB/KICU issued by the Kicukiko District Court, and the Court decided that it was immaterial to this Application due to the lack of nexus with the current case.
+- also requested the Court to cease from transmitting to it any information relating to any pending cases concerning it. - 12.
+On 22 June 2017, the Court acknowledged receipt of the Respondent State's said correspondence and informed the Respondent State that it would nonetheless be notified of all the documents in matters relating to Rwanda in accordance with the Protocol and the Rules. - 13.
+On 25 July 2017, granted the Respondent State an extension of Forty-five (45) days for the Respondent State to file its Response.
+On 23 October 2017, Court granted a second extension of Forty-five (45) days, indicating that it would render a judgment in default after the expiration of this extension if the Respondent State did not file its Response. - 14.
+On 17 July 2018, the Applicant was requested to file submissions on reparations within thirty (30) days thereof.
+The Applicant filed the submissions on reparations on 6 August 2018 and these were transmitted on to the Respondent State on 7 August 2018 giving the latter thirty (30) days to file the Response thereto.
+The Respondent State failed to respond, notwithstanding proof of receipt of the notification on 13 August 2018. - 15.
+On 16 October 2018, the Respondent State was notified that it was granted a final extension of Forty-five (45) days to file the Response and that, thereafter it would render a judgment in default in the interest of justice in accordance with Rule 55 of its Rules.. - 16.
+Although the Respondent State received all these notifications, it did not respond to any of them.
+Accordingly, the Court will render a judgment in default in the interest of justice and in accordance with Rule 55 of the Rules. - 17.
+Pleadings were closed on 28 February 2019 and the parties were duly notified.